Distinction Bias: Why You Make Terrible Life Choices

 Let’s do a little experiment together.
 I want you to pick between two options.

-Option 1: I’ll give you one Hershey Kiss if you think of a time in your life when you experienced personal success.
+Option 1: I’ll give you one Hershey Kiss worth of chocolate if you think of a time in your life when you experienced personal success.

 Option 2: I’ll give you three Hershey Kisses if you think of a time in your life when you experienced personal failure.